Richard George Voge

-Richard George Voge (4 May 1904 – 1948), born in Chicago, Illinois, was an officer in the United States Navy.
-He completed the course at Harrison Technical High School in Chicago in 1921, and entered the Naval Academy later that year.
-He graduated on 4 June 1925 and received his ensign's commission.
+Richard George Voge (4 May 1904 – 17 November 1948), born in Chicago, Illinois, was an officer in the United States Navy.
+He completed the course at Harrison Technical High School in Chicago in 1921, and entered the Naval Academy later that year, graduating on 4 June 1925 and receiving his ensign's commission.

 His first assignment was three years in the armored cruiser Pittsburgh (CA-4).
-In early 1929, Voge returned to the United States from the Far East to attend the Submarine School at New London, Connecticut.
-After completing that course and qualifying for submarine duty, he spent the bulk of his remaining time at sea in submarines.
+In early 1929, Voge returned to the United States from the Far East to attend the Naval Submarine School at Naval Submarine Base New London, Connecticut.
+After completing that course and qualifying for submarine duty, he spent the bulk of his remaining time at sea in submarines, including the following pre-World War II assignments: